armsd/aRMSD/README.md

 # News & Updates
 This page is currently under construction and more files will be added from day to day.
-So the best way to keep track of all changes and the ongoing delevopment process is by inspecting the [changelog] (./CHANGELOG.md).
+So the best way to keep track of all changes and the ongoing development process is by inspecting the [changelog] (./CHANGELOG.md).
 Please note that *aRMSD* was developed under Windows and is therefore not tested under other operating systems.
 Any feedback concerning the execution or PyInstaller compilation on